Code injection: SQL injection

-An SQL injection takes advantage of SQL syntax to inject malicious commands that can read or modify a database or compromise the meaning of the original query.
+An SQL injection attack takes advantage of SQL syntax to inject malicious commands that can read or modify a database or otherwise compromise the meaning of the original query.

-For example, consider a web page that has two text fields which allow users to enter a username and a password.
-The code behind the page will generate an SQL query to check the password against the list of user names:
+For example, consider a web page that has two text fields which allow users to enter a username and a password to log in to the web site.
+The (hypothetical) web server code will receive the username and password parameters, and will generate an SQL query to check that the username exists and that the password is correct for that user.
+If the query returns any rows, then access is granted.

+For example, if given the username alice and the password hunter2, the server will generate and run this query: